 The Daily Record

 Interview with Lewin Manly, grandson of Alexander Manly, conducted by Hilary Nicole Green in 2008.
+Part of the Southern Oral History Program collection.

-As LeRae Umfleet so clearly articulates in her research and report, Democratic Party member Josephus Daniels himself credited a "three-pronged attack" in the white supremacist takeover of Wilmington and the State of North Carolina.
-This was led by 1898's new party chairman, Furnifold Simmons.
+As LeRae Umfleet articulates in her research and report, Democratic Party member Josephus Daniels himself credited a "three-pronged attack" in the white supremacist takeover of Wilmington and the State of North Carolina.
+This was led by new Democratic party chairman, Furnifold Simmons.
 Simmons received an honorary degree from UNC in 1915 and his papers are held at Duke's Rubenstein Library.
 The three prongs of the attack are useful for organizing Wilson Special Collections resources as follows:

 LeRae Umfleet lists the Leading 1898 Conspirators in her research and report: